-- Overactive bladder is involuntary contractions of the bladder muscles.
+Overactive bladder is involuntary contractions of the bladder muscles.
 This leads to a strong, urgent need to urinate and difficulty getting to the toilet in time.

-- Stress incontinence is involuntary leakage of urine during physical activity, such as coughing, sneezing, or heavy lifting.
+Stress incontinence is involuntary leakage of urine during physical activity, such as coughing, sneezing, or heavy lifting.
 Stress incontinence results from a sagging bladder and urethra, the tube that carries urine from the bladder to the outside of your body.
 This often occurs due to weakened muscles that support the bladder and urethra.
 Stress incontinence is the most common form of urinary incontinence and frequently affects women after childbirth or menopause.

 Who performs urinary incontinence surgery?

-The following specialists perform urinary incontinence surgery:
+The following specialists perform urinary incontinence surgery in women:

-- Urologists specialize in diseases and conditions of the urinary tract and the male reproductive organs.
+Urologists specialize in diseases and conditions of the urinary tract and the male reproductive organs.

-- Obstetrician-gynecologists specialize in women’s health and pregnancy.
+Obstetrician-gynecologists specialize in women’s health and pregnancy.

-- Female pelvic medicine and reconstructive surgeons are urologists or gynecologists who have completed specialized training in women’s pelvic floor disorders.
+Female pelvic medicine and reconstructive surgeons are urologists or gynecologists who have completed specialized training in women’s pelvic floor disorders.

 How is urinary incontinence surgery performed?